-My website is devoted to biblical financial principals, from saving and spending, to giving and investing and contentment.
+My website is devoted to biblical financial principles, from saving and spending, to giving and investing and contentment.

 Day trader whose strategy is based on arbitrages in preferred stocks and closed end funds.My group consists of 10 traders.We trade every single preferred stock or closed end fund that provides an arbitrage opportunity.
 Our research includes stocks that most of the people have not even heard.
 We have developed our own statistical tools that make most of our arbitrages statistically proven.
 As a trader I don't just analyse , I trade my analysis and pay the price when I am wrong.That is the main reason I respect opinions only when backed by taking the risk of being wrong.Words or opinions mean nothing in this business and the only person who is right about a certain situation is the one who makes money out of it.

-I suspect that most dividend investors are conservative by nature.
+I suspect that most preferred income investors are conservative by nature.
 I am.
 I don't believe I have any special talent or gift for trading, a crystal ball, or any access to insider information.
 Consequently, I have little expectation of prospering by consistently buying low and selling high.
-In fact, prior to becoming a dividend investor, my trading history boasted the opposite, buying high and selling low.
-Tis sad but true, over those years, I'd given more to the market than I'd taken from it.
+In fact, prior to becoming a fixed income investor, my trading history boasted the opposite, buying high and selling low.
+Tis sad but true, over those years, I've given more to the market than I've taken from it.
 However, that's yesterday's news, and of no real interest.
-Of importance is that I'm patient, analytical, organized, pretty good at math, and always looking for that angle, strategy, or edge to help guarantee my continued market success.
-My book, The Dividend Investor's Guide, details my history, education and growth as a dividend investor and the lessons I learned along the way.
+Of importance is that I'm patient, analytical, organized, pretty good at math, and always looking for that angle, strategy, or edge to help guarantee my market success.
+The Art & Science of Preferred Dividend Investing details my history, education and growth as a preferred investor and the lessons I learned along the way.
 I want to share that knowledge by introducing you to this effective, profitable, and safe way to invest in preferred equities.

 Tim McPartland is a private investor with over 45 years of investment experience.
 Additionally he is the editor, and former owner, of The Yield Hunter, a website devoted to the hunt for income producing securities of all types, but in particular specializing in preferred stocks, exchange traded debt and Master Limited Partnerships.